Night to Unite

 Participate in Night to Unite link to this page with more information.

-Residents and businesses in Arden Hills, Falcon Heights, Little Canada, North Oaks, Shoreview, Vadnais Heights, and White Bear Township are encouraged to plan and hold a Night to Unite event in your neighborhood.
-Registration to help plan for deputy visits to your event will begin in May 2018.
+Residents and businesses in Arden Hills, Falcon Heights, Little Canada, North Oaks, Shoreview, Vadnais Heights, and White Bear Township are encouraged to plan and hold a Night to Unite event in your neighborhood next year on Tuesday, August 1, 2023.

 For other communities within Ramsey County, please contact your local law enforcement agency.